...

-Smaller brackets.
-Faster results.
+Smaller Brackets.
+Faster Results.

 Traditional Braces in Encino & Glendale

-braces on teethHow do braces work?
+How do braces work?

 The most common type of braces are traditional braces.
 Made of high-grade stainless steel, metal braces straighten your teeth using metal brackets and archwires.
 Once the metal brackets are glued onto your teeth, a metal wire is inserted that will be held by the brackets.
 During each appointment, your braces will be tightened to further align your teeth.
 With metal braces, you have the option of adding colored elastics (rubber bands) for a more unique and colorful smile.